threefoldtech/info_grid/users/docs/intro.md

 ---
-title: User Documentation
+title: Deploy on the Grid
 sidebar_position: 1
 ---

-# User Documentation

 Welcome to the ThreeFold Grid User Documentation.
 This section provides basic user documentation for deploying and using ThreeFold Grid services.

+## First Steps

-## What you can do as a user
+Here's what you can easily do on the ThreeFold Grid:

-- Deploy a VM with Dashboard UI
+- Deploy VMs with the ThreeFold Dashboard
-- Deploy a VM with HeroScript
-- Set up web gateway and domain
-- Access over mycelium
+- Access VMs over Mycelium
-- Access over wireguard
+- Access VMs over WireGuard
-- Find answers in our FAQ and common use cases

-## Getting Started

-Explore the sidebar to learn how to deploy and manage your workloads on the ThreeFold Grid.
+- Set up web gateways and domains